 - Add turkey, brown until crumbled and cooked through.
 Add chili powder, stir to combine.
 Add remaining spices, stir and cook for 30 seconds.
 Add Amber Ale and bring to a boil.
 Add tomato and black beans, return to a boil.

-- Spoon chili into serving bowls.
+- Serve.
+Spoon chili into serving bowls.
 Top with cornbread bites, greek yogurt, cheddar and cracked pepper.

 Updated.
 Originally published November 2014.